databio/pepatac/README.md

 export PATH=$PATH:~/.local/bin
 ```

 Now, adapt the example project to your project.
-Detailed instructions for how to define your project are in the [Looper documentation on defining a project](http://looper.readthedocs.io/en/latest/define-your-project.html).
-Looper reads the [standard Portable Encapsulated Project format](https://pepkit.github.io/docs/home/).
-Here's a quick start: You need to build two files for your project (follow examples in the [examples/test_project](examples/test_project/) folder):
+(There are more examples in the [examples/test_project](examples/test_project/) folder).
+You need two files for your project :

 - [project config file](examples/test_project/test_config.yaml) -- describes output locations, pointers to data, etc.
 - [sample annotation file](examples/test_project/test_annotation.csv) -- comma-separated value (CSV) list of your samples.